alicemunsal/dohex/DoHex.md

 Nowadays we are developing web interfaces mostly as a Single Page Applications(SPA) using React, Vue, Svelte,...
 This is a different application connected to the our backend services (or maybe we are using GraphQL or Firebase as a backend).
 Nonetheless we have a separate application running in the browser.
 We can use the same architecture in javascript and we can connect our UI components through adapters.

-### Project Structure
-There is no such thing as complex project in this perspective.
-S Components
-Lib:
-Acl: Anti-Corruption Layer

 ### Object Oriented Programming
 ![OO Programmer](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/ooprogrammer.png)